MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

          ![salesforce edit profile](./media/salesforce-edit-profile.png "salesforce edit profile")

-    -   Make sure you have the **API Enabled** checkbox selected.
+    -   Make sure you have the **API Enabled** check box selected.
 If it is not selected, you may need to contact Salesforce to add it to your account.

          ![salesforce api enabled](./media/salesforce-api-enabled.png "salesforce api enabled")